• Skip to primary navigation

 Diet variations

 A vegan variation is also great for those following an egg-free or milk-free diet.
-For gluten-free pancakes just make sure you use gluten-free oats.
+For gluten-free pancakes, make sure you use gluten-free oats.
 A whole foods plant-based version is made vegan and with no added sugar.

 FAQ